 Make sure to get a receipt as well as they don't always give one automatically.
 I had an issue when trying to reload credit onto my iPad and I had to visit the Vodofone store 4 days in a row all for the fact they had charged me 1 rupee less than what it was supposed to be and as a result the service wasn't activated.

-Customer service is not so common in India as it is in developed countries, so sometimes it can be frustrating with the service you get. over 6 years ago
+Customer service is not so common in India as it is in developed countries, so sometimes it can be frustrating with the service you get. almost 7 years ago